EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Experiments

+We compare trade-offs between inference speed or training time and force MAE among prior works and EquiformerV2 and summarize the results in~\Figref{fig:speed_accuracy} and~\Figref{fig:compute_accuracy}.
+EquifomerrV2 achieves the lowest force MAE across a wide range of inference speed and training cost.

-\subsection{Main Results}
+\subsubsection{Main Results}

-\tableref{tab:oc20_all_results} reports results on the test splits for all the three tasks of OC20, averaged across the in-distribution, out-of-distribution adsorbates, out-of-distribution catalysts, and out-of-distribution both subsplits.
+\tableref{tab:oc20_all_results} reports results on the test splits for all the three tasks of OC20 averaged over all four sub-splits.
 Models are trained on either OC20 S2EF-All or S2EF-All+MD splits.
-All test results are computed via the EvalAI evaluation server\footnote{\href{https://eval.ai/web/challenges/challenge-page/712/overview}{{\tt eval.ai/web/challenges/challenge-page/712}}}. \revision{We train EquiformerV2 of two sizes, one with $153$M parameters and the other with $31$M parameters.} \revision{As shown in Table~\ref{appendix:tab:oc20_s2ef_hyperparameters}, the smaller one is obtained by reducing the maximum degree $L_{max}$ from $6$ to $4$, the maximum order $M_{max}$ from $3$ to $2$ and the number of Transformer blocks from $20$ to $8$.} \revision{EquiformerV2 outperforms all previous models across all tasks.} \revision{When trained on the S2EF-All+MD split, EquiformerV2 ($\lambda_E = 4$, $153$M) improves previous state-of-the-art S2EF energy MAE by $4\%$, S2EF force MAE by $12\%$, IS2RS Average Forces below Threshold (AFbT) by absolute $4\%$ and IS2RE energy MAE by $4\%$.} In particular, the improvements in force predictions are significant.
-Going from SCN~\cite{scn} to eSCN~\cite{escn}, S2EF test force MAE improves from $17.2$ meV/\angstrom to $16.2$ meV/\angstrom, largely due to replacing approximate equivariance in SCN with strict equivariance in eSCN during message passing and scaling to higher degrees.
-Similarly, by scaling up the degrees of representations in Equiformer~\cite{equiformer}, \revision{EquiformerV2 ($\lambda_E = 4$, $153$M) further improves force MAE to $14.2$ meV/\textup{\AA}, } doubling the gain of going from SCN to eSCN.
-These better force predictions also translate to higher IS2RS test AFbT, which is computed via DFT single-point calculations to check if the DFT forces on the predicted relaxed structures are close to zero.
-A $4\%$ improvement on AFbT is a strong step towards replacing DFT with ML. \revision{Additionally, the smaller EquiformerV2 ($\lambda_E = 4$, $31$M) also improves upon previously best results for all metrics except IS2RS AFbT and achieves comparable training efficiency to the fastest GemNet-OC-L-E~\cite{gasteiger_gemnet_oc_2022} model.}
+All test results are computed via the EvalAI evaluation server\footnote{\href{https://eval.ai/web/challenges/challenge-page/712/overview}{{\tt eval.ai/web/challenges/challenge-page/712}}}.
+We train EquiformerV2 of two sizes, one with $153$M parameters and the other with $31$M parameters.
+When trained on the S2EF-All+MD split, EquiformerV2 ($\lambda_E = 4$, $153$M) improves previous state-of-the-art S2EF energy MAE by $4\%$, S2EF force MAE by $9\%$, IS2RS Average Forces below Threshold (AFbT) by absolute $4\%$ and IS2RE energy MAE by $4\%$.
+In particular, the improvement in force predictions is significant.
+Going from SCN to eSCN, S2EF test force MAE improves from $17.2$ meV/\angstrom to $15.6$ meV/\angstrom, largely due to replacing approximate equivariance in SCN with strict equivariance in eSCN during message passing.
+Similarly, by scaling up the degrees of representations in Equiformer, EquiformerV2 ($\lambda_E = 4$, $153$M) further improves force MAE to $14.2$ meV/\textup{\AA}, which is similar to the gain of going from SCN to eSCN.
+Additionally, the smaller EquiformerV2 ($\lambda_E = 4$, $31$M) improves upon previously best results for all metrics except IS2RS AFbT and achieves comparable training throughput to the fastest GemNet-OC-L-E. Although the training time of EquiformerV2 is higher here, we note that this is because training EquiformerV2 for longer keeps improving performance and that we already demonstrate EquiformerV2 achieves better trade-offs between force MAE and speed.

-\subsection{AdsorbML Results}
+\subsubsection{AdsorbML Results}